SigmaEval/SigmaEval/README.md

 SigmaEval works by bringing a structured, data-driven process to AI quality assurance:

-This process transforms subjective assessments into quantitative, data-driven conclusions, giving you a reliable framework for building high-quality AI applications.
+This process transforms subjective assessments into quantitative, data-driven conclusions, giving you a reliable framework for building high-quality AI apps.

 At its core, SigmaEval uses two AI agents to automate evaluation: an **AI User Simulator** that realistically tests your application, and an **AI Judge** that scores its performance.
 The process is as follows: